wavim/gradupe/README.md

 A simple duplicate image detector based on Sobel gradients and hamming distance.

-To use the cli tool, run the prebuilt binary and follow the input prompts.
+To use the CLI tool, run the prebuilt binary and follow the input prompts.

 The "resolution" is the side length in pixels of the resized grayscale images used for gradient computations.
 Could be any integer, but for balance of accuracy and performance stick around 10;